ltgcgo/docs/src/matrix/README.md

 #### Global
 - Due to some unknown bug in Caddy, requests with bodies larger than 1000 KiB will be cut off by Caddy without emitting errors.
 This will cause some media messages fail to upload, and in turn, get bridged.
   - This is an issue plaguing all of the web infrastructure within LTGC for quite some while now.
+  - The request body problem was fixed on 14th April 2024 when we updated Caddy network-wide with two plugins removed.
 - Animated stickers on certain platforms may only get their first frame be bridged, due to varying media codec support on different platforms.
 - Double-bridged replies may not work on certain platforms.
 - The bridge may become unresponsive when overloaded.
 You can help us relieve this problem via donations!